Caribou in Covid: Contests are running online as usual. Check out the FAQ for further questions.

 A move like the Half-Hearted Handout move before DD, which gave the opponent the option to make a sacrifice is called in the literature a loony move.
 Other examples of loony moves are moves that open chains with 3 or more boxes because the next player then also gets the option to play a DD as we will see below.

-If one plays a in the middle of the chain (a hard-hearted handout) then the other side is forced to take both boxes and afterwards make a possibly expensive move somewhere else.
+If one plays in the middle of the chain (a Hard-Hearted Handout) then the other side is forced to take both boxes and afterwards make a potentially costly move somewhere else:

 +---+---+ +---+---+ +---+---+ → | → | | +---+---+ +---+---+ +---+---+

 If a chain is opened then it has at least one 3-box.
-One could complete this box and the other boxes as well, but should one?
+One could complete this box and the other boxes as well, but should one do so?

-Chains with ≥ 3 boxes are call long chains.
+Chains with ≥ 3 boxes are called long chains..
 These include both, linear and loopy chains.

 The smallest possible loop has 4 boxes: